ang-zeyu/ang-zeyu/README.md

 #### I am currently 🌱

-- Studying for the AWS SAA certification, moving on from CCP
 - Picking up native android development (a huge WIP)
+- I've just completed my AWS SAA certification, and am looking into the SysOps certification to cement my knowledge with more practical experience.

 #### My most notable projects here are :star: